 Moreover, a good understanding of web development architectures (e.g., Model-View-Controller (MVC), Interpreter pattern, and Event-bus Pattern) is also valuable as it can help create an adequate architecture system considering the quality attributes.

 Truth be told, having a good knowledge of several programming languages and libraries is definitely a plus for any backend developer.
-However, when it comes to finding the right backend developer, it is also extremely important to understand how comfortable the developer is regarding the computer science foundations, the different programming paradigms, and overall how experienced the developer is.
+However, when it comes to finding the right one, it is also extremely important to understand how comfortable the developer is regarding the computer science foundations, the different programming paradigms, and overall how experienced the developer is.

 Additionally, it is also very valuable to have a backend developer who understands DevOps principles, has a holistic view of the software's infrastructure and comprehends how CI/CD pipelines are established.
 These competencies can facilitate and speed production processes.